 Eclampsia is defined as seizures occurring with pregnant women generally after the 20th week of gestation.

 A woman who develops eclampsia is recommended delivery regardless of gestational age.
-Prolonging pregnancy in these instances severely increases the chances of death to mom and baby dramatically.
+Prolonging pregnancy in these instances severely increases the chances of death to mom and baby.

 There is no known way to prevent eclampsia, but treating preeclampsia can help eclampsia from occurring.

-Doctor or emergency care should be obtained at any point during a pregnancy when there is any change in condition.
-What may seem like a normal pregnancy change could end up being a life threatening condition.
+Doctor or emergency care should be obtained at any point during pregnancy when there is any change in condition.
+What may seem like a normal pregnancy change could end up being a life-threatening condition.

 © Rebecca Pillar 2008